 Mänttä Art Festival has been organized since 1993.
 It is one of Finland’s leading summer reviews of contemporary art, with a new curator bringing a fresh perspective to the exhibition every year.
-For more than a decade the main exhibition venue has been Pekilo, a former animal feed refinery near the Mänttä mill chimneystack.
+For more than a decade the main exhibition venue has been Pekilo, a former factory building near the Mänttä mill chimneystack.

-XXIV Mänttä Art Festival from June 16 to September 1, 2019 in Mänttä-Vilppula, Finland.
-Open daily from 10 a.m. to 6 p.m. (also the Midsummer day).
+XXIV Mänttä Art Festival takes place from June 16 to September 1, 2019 in Mänttä-Vilppula, Finland.
+Open daily from 10 a.m. to 6 p.m. (including Midsummer day).

 - Adults: €14